Maximum Likelihood Estimation > EM Algorithm (Expectation-maximization)

 - Finding optimal mixtures of fixed models.

-The EM algorithm can very very slow, even on the fastest computer.
+The EM algorithm can be very slow, even on the fastest computer.
 It works best when you only have a small percentage of missing data and the dimensionality of the data isn’t too big.
-The higher the dimensionality, the slower the E-step; for data with larger dimensionaloty, you may find the E-step runs extremely slow as the procedure approaches a local maximum.
+The higher the dimensionality, the slower the E-step; for data with larger dimensionality, you may find the E-step runs extremely slow as the procedure approaches a local maximum.

 Dempster, A., Laird, N., and Rubin, D. (1977) Maximum likelihood from incomplete data via the EM algorithm, Journal of the Royal Statistical Society.
 Series B (Methodological), vol. 39, no. 1, pp. 1ñ38.